AVC - Additional voluntary contribution

-A member of a registered pension scheme who has reached the age of 60 and whose total pension rights from all pension schemes do not exceed £30,000 may convert these rights for a lump sum of money – a trivial commutation lump sum.
+A member of a defined benefit registered pension scheme who has reached the age of 60 and whose total pension rights from all pension schemes do not exceed £30,000 may convert these rights for a lump sum of money – a trivial commutation lump sum.

 A standard legal document, in the form of a deed, which establishes, regulates and amends a trust (pension scheme).

 A legal document, which may be a deed, that creates a trust The trust document appoints the trustees and states the terms of the trust, including naming the beneficiaries and the trust property that will be subject to the trust.
 In England and Wales the trust document usually takes the form of a trust deed.

 A document, usually attached to the trust deed, which sets down the rules under which the trust (pension scheme) will operate.

 A company, or an individual, appointed to carry out the business of a trust in accordance with the provisions of the trust and with the general principles of trust law.
 For more information on this and how it relates to employee classifications and qualifying earnings, visit this page.

 Trustee advisers are appointed by the trustee board to provide legal, investment or other advice to the trustees.
 It is a legal requirement for the board of trustees to appoint certain advisers.